Yesenia Cardona Left Home to Find Freedom - Calexico Chronicle

 Presumably, the video statement was to provide follow-up information to the El Centro Sector’s press release on March 3 confirming that the Expedition had entered the United States through a 10-foot breach in the steel border fence near the Gordon’s Well exit/Schneider’s Bridge area just off Interstate 8 about 30 miles east of the Highway 115/Interstate 8 interchange.

-After a California Highway Patrol officer late Wednesday night confirmed to this newspaper that Border Patrol had told him that two SUVs had entered the country through the fence breach east of Drop 4 by the All-American Canal, El Centro Sector issued its official statement along with photographs of the breach.
+After a California Highway Patrol officer late Tuesday night, March 2, confirmed to this newspaper that Border Patrol had told him that two SUVs had entered the country through the fence breach east of Drop 4 by the All-American Canal, El Centro Sector issued its official statement along with photographs of the breach.

 Sometime before 6 a.m., according to the timeline established on the Highway Patrol’s traffic incident page, a red Chevy Suburban that had entered through the breach caught on fire south of Interstate 8 east of Vanderlinden Road south of Holtville.